Royal Caribbean Didn't Move Slowly After Your Injury. Neither Should You.

 Do I have to sue Royal Caribbean in Florida?

-Many Royal Caribbean passenger contracts designate federal court in Florida as the required venue, but the specific language of the ticket governs.
+Many Royal Caribbean passenger contracts require lawsuits to be filed in federal court in Florida, although the specific terms of the ticket contract will control.

 What is the deadline to file a cruise ship injury claim?